2004 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2004-S Silver DCAM Half Dollar Value

-Silver composition fundamentally transforms the coin’s market dynamics through intrinsic precious metal value that provides downside protection regardless of numismatic premiums.
-A complete roll of twenty 90% silver proof Kennedy half dollars contains 7.2336 ounces of silver bullion, establishing substantial melt value floors.
-Heritage Auctions validated collector recognition in June 2005, when a PR70 Deep Cameo example achieved $748.
+A complete roll of twenty 90% silver proof Kennedy half dollars contains 7.2336 ounces of silver bullion, establishing substantial collective melt value for set builders.
+Heritage Auctions validated this coin’s numismatic appeal even in its earliest years: a PR70 Deep Cameo example achieved $748 in June 2005, one of the series’ earliest high-profile results for a modern silver proof.

-Meanwhile, the 2004-S Silver Deep Cameo commands slightly higher average auction prices than the clad Deep Cameo version, reflecting both precious metal premiums and enhanced collector demand.
+Today, the 2004-S Silver DCAM commands slightly higher average auction prices than its clad counterpart at equivalent grades, reflecting both precious metal premiums and the enhanced collector demand that accompanies silver composition in any Kennedy proof issue.

 2004-S Silver DCAM Half Dollar Price/Grade Chart